What is Weddingbee?

 How do I flag a thread or comment on the Boards or Classifieds?

 There is a “flag” link under each board thread.
-If you flag a post, one of our moderators will look into it asap.
+If you flag a post, one of our moderators will look into it ASAP.
+Keep in mind that not all flags merit a response and that moderators are volunteers who are not always able to handle community policy violations right away.

 You don’t have to do a thing.
 A hive hostess will usually come along and categorize it in the right board.